How do periods change over time?

 Many different things can cause changes to your periods.
 These can include lifestyle factors such as gaining or losing lots of weight, and extreme exercise regimes such as long distance running or gymnastics.

 Your periods can also change because of certain health conditions.
 These can include thyroid conditions and bleeding disorders.
-You might also experience period disruptions if you take medications such as steroids too.
-Birth control pills can also lead to period disruptions, even after you’ve finished taking them.
+You might also experience period disruptions if you take hormonal treatments or medicines affecting hormone levels.

 When do periods go back to normal after pregnancy?